smart94423/pabutools/docs/_sources/usage.rst

 Cumulative ballots correspond to a specific type of cardinal ballots where the voters are allocated a specific number of points that they can distribute among the projects.
 The class :py:class:`~pabutools.election.ballot.cumulativeballot.CumulativeBallot`
-is used to deal with cumulative ballots.
+is used to handle cumulative ballots.
 It inherits from :py:class:`~pabutools.election.ballot.cardinalballot.CardinalBallot` and thus also from the Python class `dict`.